zhangdomi/predicting-denver-temperature/README.md

 - **MSE: 46.80 °F<sup>2</sup>**
 - **RMSE: 6.84 °F**

-The final models achieves a 0.6 °F reduction in RMSE and approximately 0.5 °F reduction in MAE, confirming that the engineered features and L1 regularization meaningfully improve day-ahead average temperature predictions.
+The final models achieves a **0.6 °F improvement on RMSE** and approximately **0.5 °F improvement on MAE**, confirming that the engineered features and L1 regularization meaningfully improve day-ahead average temperature predictions.
+However, we have to keep in mind that while the errors decreased, an average prediction error of 5-6 Fahrenheit is still significant.

+## Conclusion
+Finally, while this project has achieved its goal of improving model error, I believe that the initial approach of using a linear model trained on the days' of previous year might not have been the best approach.
+While we can expect some kind of relationship between days' of previous years there's likely a much better relationship to discover by using a model that uses previous day's up to the day of prediction.
+Going forward, I might change the model to something more complex but that's up to discussion.
+Furthermore, predicting the extremas (max and min) also becomes harder as linear models aren't able to capture the intricacies.